atbcb/ICTTestingBaseline/docs/05Changing.md

     * Value: the value is updated after a change, if applicable.

 ### Test Results
-- If any of the above checks fail, then SC 4.1.2 and Baseline Requirement 5 fail.
+- If any of the above checks fail, then Baseline Test 5.1-ChangeContent fails.

 Advisory: Tips for streamlined test processes
 ---------------------------------------------
 -   Changing content might also include changes in color to convey information.
 If so, this test should check that the name is updated to reflect the meaning of the changed color.
 If color is used as the only visual means of conveying information (or changes in information), then the content would fail to meet SC 1.4.1 Use of Color (addressed in [Baseline 7.
-Sensory Characteristics](07Sensory.md).
+Sensory Characteristics](07Sensory.md)).
 -   The number of event notifications can be very large; if the number of changes to an element is unknown or very large, a sampling approach may be necessary.

 ----------------------------------------